It looks like surrogacy could be an amazing option for you!

 In the meantime, learn a bit more about how — and why — compensation rates vary based on a woman’s surrogacy experience.

-The answer is yes.
 Most agencies set their base compensation rates based on how much a first-time surrogate will make.
 After all, many of the women who find their information online are looking to start their first-ever surrogacy journey.
-In many cases, what you see is what you get.

 However, as you’re researching surrogate compensation, be cautious.
 Many agencies will also use misleading numbers to get you in their doors, promising higher numbers than what their first-time surrogate compensation rate actually is.
 They may promise extravagant numbers.
 Higher rates are normally reserved for experienced surrogates and, even then, those rates may include other reimbursements and payments that aren’t just base compensation.

 So, in short: If it seems too good to be true, it probably is.
-If you’re wondering about your potential first-time surrogate compensation, expect to be paid an average of $45,000 (plus reimbursement/coverage of all surrogacy-related expenses), depending on your state of residence and personal situation.
+If you’re wondering about your potential first-time surrogate compensation, expect to be paid an average of $50,000, depending on your state of residence and personal situation.

 For many women, being a gestational carrier is a journey they want to repeat over and over.
 You’ve probably heard stories about women who have been gestational carriers four times over (or more).